-Pages 107-108: Take this section slowly and make sure that the students zoom in very closely.
+Pages 104-105, steps 12-15: Take this section slowly and make sure that the students zoom in very closely.
 Some of the movements seem subtle when you are zoomed too far out.
-On page 107, step 6, the students will drag a copy of one of the width points up to the end of the line (until they can drag no further).
-The reason for this is to create a straighter "shaft" for the top part of the screw.
+On page 107, step 6, the students will drag a copy of one of the width points down.
 That step is one of the main reasons to zoom in!
 Also, remind students that they can always undo the previous step and try again.